Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 The “cohesive, repeatable action” is the child’s recognition of the cow.
 It is repeatable in that that the child will continue to recognize it (and animals identical to it) as a cow.

 This action of recognition can be broken down into its components: The child doesn’t just see a cow.
-They see a thing that is alive, has four legs, is eating grass and makes a mooing sound.
+They see a thing that is alive, has four legs, is eating grass and moos.
 These acts of recognition, of course, can be broken down further.
 The child must have some concept of what a live thing is, how to count to four and so on.

-For the child, all these various components form the “core meaning” of a cow.
-Even when the child leaves the farm, they will still have an understanding and concept of what a cow is and isn’t.
+For the child, these observations form the “core meaning” of a cow.
+From Piaget’s perspective, the child will continue to have an enduring cognitive schema and idea of what a cow looks like in comparison to other animals.

-Of course, that is a basic example, but Piaget argues that schemata essentially form the basis of every human cognitive process.
-Returning to the Britannica.com, they are:
+That is a basic example, but Piaget argues that schemata essentially form the basis of every human cognitive process.
+According to Britannica, they are:

 1. Perceiving